openebs/openebs/contribute/design/proposal-cstor-orchestration.md

                protocol: TCP
              resources: {}
        ```
-       The resources{} will be filled based on the resource (cpu, mem) limits given in the cStorPool spec.
-If nothing has been provided, these will be left as default.
+       The resources{} will be filled based on the resource (cpu, mem) requests and limits given in the cStorPool spec.
+If nothing has been provided, Kubernetes will assign default values depending on the node resources.
+Please refer to the [Kubernetes Resource Limits and Request](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).

      * create SP object
        ```